: Switzerland in the face of genocide

 Published on 1 December 2017

-Five testimonials by André Panczer, Isidore Jacubowiez, Edmond Richemond, Rosette Tasma-Wielblad and Sabine Sonabend followed by the screening of Closed Country by Kaspar Kasics.
+Five testimonials from André Panczer, Isidore Jacubowiez, Edmond Richemond, Rosette Tasma-Wielblad and Sabine Sonabend followed by the screening of Closed Country by Kaspar Kasics.

 As part of Switzerland’s chairmanship of the International Holocaust Remembrance Alliance